 These mistakes to avoid when traveling to Paris for the first time are obviously based on my experience, but I am sure they can help you a lot when planning your Paris trip.

-Pay attention to these things to avoid in Paris – and you’ll have the best time of your life in the City Of Light.
+Pay attention to these things to avoid in Paris – and you’ll have the best time of your life in the City Of Light regardless of when you visit it.

 These Paris mistakes to avoid will allow you to save money and time, and to make the most of your Paris holiday.